What Should You Know Before Getting an Alaskan Malamute Puppy?

 • How much they cost to look after each year

-However, you must be able to provide regular structured exercise and have a large area for them to move around in since they were bred to work.
-A yard with a tall fence and plenty of toys is required to keep their minds active and physical health in good shape.
+However, you must be able to provide regular structured exercise and have a large area for them to move around since they were bred to work.

-Alaskan Malamutes are not a ‘one-size-fits-all’ family dog.
-They can be difficult to socialise with other dogs and often do better in households with no other pets.
-If you already own other dogs, make sure to be patient during the introductory stages and be prepared for your Malamute to display alpha behaviours once they’re all grown up.
+If you already own other dogs, make sure to be patient during the introductory stages and be prepared for your Malamute to display alpha behaviors once they’re all grown up.

 Common Health Concerns

-Alaskan Malamutes are mostly purebred sports dogs, so they are relatively healthier when compared with other breeds.
-However, you need to be aware of conditions that are caused by their genetics and their large size.
+However, you need to be aware of conditions caused by their genetics and large size.
 The most common to occur are listed below.

 The symptoms of elbow and hip dysplasia tend to appear in later life, between the ages of 4 and 6 years, but some Malamutes may experience it much earlier.
-Unfortunately, there is no way to prevent it but the condition can be managed with both surgical and non-surgical treatment options.

 Polyneuropathy